You are going to lean about habits that are wasting you money and what to do instead.

 There are many everyday money-wasting habits we do that are costing us a ton of money.
 If we take the time to analyze our habits and see how much they cost us, we will be able to save money.

-A change of habits can save money and something as simple as changing to reusable bags and filter can save us big.
+A change of habits can save money and something as simple as changing to reusable bags and filters can save us big.